With escape of El Chapo’s son, Mexico suffers a stunning defeat

 Some wondered whether the public overpowering of the military will become a similar turning point for López Obrador.
 For many, the events of Thursday unfolded as if scripted by an overzealous screenwriter pushing the bounds of believability.

-“No one could imagine such a bad Netflix show,” said Alejando Hope, a security analyst in Mexico City.
+“No one could imagine such a bad Netflix show,” said Alejandro Hope, a security analyst in Mexico City.
 “This combination of actually capturing the guy and then releasing him?
 That’s new.”

 In his news conference Friday, López Obrador spent the majority of the time ignoring or avoiding the subject, while also dismissing criticism of the government’s embarrassing defeat at the hands of organized crime.